Yup, you read that right, keto cornbread!

 - Crumbled bacon and green onions (my Mama’s classic combo!).

 - Shredded low carb cheese, cheddar is my favorite cornbread addition.

 You can even turn these into low carb muffins by baking the batter in a muffin tin pan, similar to my low carb blueberry muffins.

 Keto CornbreadPrint Recipe Pin Recipe

 - Prep.
 Preheat oven to 375 F. Place cast iron in the oven for 10 minutes.
 Then grease the cast iron with oil.

 - Mix.
 Combine dry ingredients in a large bowl.
-Warm 1/2 cup heavy cream in the microwave for 30 seconds.
-Pour heavy cream over the top of your dry ingredients, along with the 3 eggs and 2 teaspoons corn extract.
+Warm heavy cream (1/2 cup) in the microwave for 30 seconds.
+Pour heavy cream over the top of your dry ingredients, along with the eggs (3) and corn extract (2 teaspoons).
 Stir to combine.

 - Bake.
 Pour batter into the warmed cast iron skillet, and bake in the preheated oven for 30 minutes.
 You'll know the cornbread is done once the top is golden and it begins to crack.
 And there it is, low carb CORNBREAD!
 You did it!!